nuclio/nuclio/docs/devel/contributing.md

 <a id="submitting-a-pr"></a>
 ## Submitting a PR

-Your PRs will go through Github Action CI and code review.
+Your PRs will go through GitHub Action CI and code review.
 Make sure to follow the [coding conventions](../devel/coding-conventions.md) and run `make fmt lint` before submitting a PR, that would save you some time failing on CI linting and test validations